 Ideally the job has been made easy by some forward planning on the part of the Will maker, but that’s not always the case and administration of an Estate can become emotionally charged, time-consuming and difficult.
-It’s important to consider that possibility when agreeing to act as an Executor.
+It’s important to consider this possibility when agreeing to act as an Executor.

-In this post we cover important qualities of an Executor and give you a summary of an Executor’s key functions.
+In this post we cover the important qualities of an Executor and give you a summary of an Executor’s key functions.

 In most cases instructions on the location of a Will and other relevant documents will have already been given to the Executor.
 In some situations an Executor may be called on to locate and produce a copy of the final Will.